 - Abstract thinking

 Social play is a series of skills that children use to engage with other children.
-Social play looks different at different ages and stages, but children with autism may not develop these skills on their own.
+Social play looks different at different ages and stages, but autistic children may not develop these skills on their own.
 It involves children interacting with each other during play.
 This play is typically structured and follows rules that have been established by the children.
 Many times these rules are established through communication, but even if your learner doesn’t communicate vocally, he can still develop meaningful play skills.

 Social play often includes symbolic or imaginary play, so teaching symbolic play first can help build social play skills.